From Silos to Systems — Monitored.Reported.

 GHGRP Expansion

 Facility reporting threshold changes and new sector coverage.
-Expanding the Greenhouse Gas Reporting Program to capture more of Canada's emissions landscape.
+The Greenhouse Gas Reporting Program continues to expand across Canada's emissions landscape.

 2030